tvararu/logbooks-ose/Exercises 1/logbook.md

 In place of the `String.valueOf` calls I have changed to a call to an internal, private `Format` method.
 This method also calls `String.valueOf`, but before that it performs some simple additional logic to decide if the returning value should have a prefixing `0` or not.

 After this modification, running the second exercise produces output that is pretty much identical to the clock that the operating system displays in my menu bar.
-I have seconds enabled from preferences, so it's all the same.